List of characters in The Lego Movie franchise: Gotham City citizens

-James Gordon
+Commissioner Gordon

-James "Jim" Gordon (voiced by Héctor Elizondo) is the police commissioner of the Gotham City Police Department and the father of Barbara Gordon.
+Commissioner Jim Gordon (voiced by Héctor Elizondo) is the police commissioner of the Gotham City Police Department and the father of Barbara Gordon.

 He and the police department arrive outside the location where Joker was going to set off his bomb.
-After Batman thwarts this plot, Commissioner James Gordon is shown hosting his retirement party with everyone in attendance as Commissioner Gordon passes his position over to Barbara.
-It is mentioned that James Gordon will be leaving to go on a jungle safari.
+After Batman thwarts this plot, Commissioner Jim Gordon is shown hosting his retirement party with everyone in attendance as Commissioner Gordon passes his position over to Barbara.
+It is mentioned that Jim Gordon will be leaving to go on a jungle safari.

 Chief O'Hara

-Chief O'Hara (voiced by Lauren White) is the police chief of the Gotham City Police Department.
+Chief O'Hara (voiced by Lauren White) is the police chief of the Gotham City Police Department, she is a genderswapped version of Miles O'Hara from the 1966 series.

 During Joker's bomb threat in Gotham City, Chief O'Hara is ordered by Commissioner Gordon to light the Bat-Signal and accompanies Commissioner Gordon to confront Joker and those involved.
 After Batman thwarts Joker's plot and Commissioner Gordon retires, Chief O'Hara follows the orders given to her by his daughter Barbara.

 Mayor McCaskill

 Mayor McCaskill (voiced by Mariah Carey) is the Mayor of Gotham City.

-At the time of Joker's bomb threat, Mayor McCaskill is lowered to a pile that the cars of the villain surround.
-Joker was caught by surprise when he finds out that Mayor McCaskill is actually Batman in disguise.
-Mayor McCaskill is later seen at Commissioner Gordon's retirement party.
-When the villains with Joker attack, Barbara Gordon has Chief O'Hara get Mayor McCaskill to safety.
+During the Joker's bomb threat, Mayor McCaskill is lowered to a pile that the cars of the villain surround.
+Joker was caught by surprise when he finds out that McCaskill is actually Batman in disguise.
+McCaskill is later seen at Commissioner Gordon's retirement party.
+When the villains with Joker attack, Barbara Gordon has Chief O'Hara get McCaskill to safety.